3nter-Name/3nter-Name/README.md

 ## What Have I Done & What Am I Doing?

-I am an intern at Medsitter in their Research & Development department
+I am an intern at ID Solutions in their Research & Development department

 I am Teaching myself game development through trail and error by creating my own game with some friends